lithalean/RealityViewport/context/core/MetalRendering.md

   ✓ Scene graph connected (DONE)
   ✓ Platform compatibility (DONE)
   ✓ 60fps performance (DONE)
-  ✗ Frame-perfect grid/camera sync (REMAINING)
+  ✗ Grid syncs on initial launch (CRITICAL REMAINING ISSUE)

+Current State:
+  - Everything works AFTER close/reopen
+  - Initial launch is completely broken
+  - No known fix despite extensive testing

 Acceptance Criteria for Sync:
-  - Zero visible lag during camera movement
-  - Grid and models move as one unit
+  - Grid and models move together ON FIRST LAUNCH
-  - Smooth on all platforms
-  - No stuttering or jumping
+  - No close/reopen workaround needed
+  - Works on both iOS and macOS
 ```

 ## Summary

-The Metal rendering pipeline is **98% complete** for Phase 1:
+The Metal rendering pipeline has a **critical initialization issue** that prevents Phase 1 completion:

-- ✅ GPU-accelerated rendering working
-- ✅ Day/night cycle functional
-- ✅ Layer composition correct
+- ✅ The rendering code is correct
+- ✅ The update mechanism works perfectly (after close/reopen)
-- ✅ Performance targets met (60fps)
+- ✅ Performance is excellent
-- ⚠️ Grid synchronization has minor lag (2% remaining)

-**Phase 1 cannot be marked complete until frame-perfect synchronization is achieved.** The grid must move in perfect lockstep with the camera and 3D models.
-Current implementation is functional but lacks the professional polish required for completion.
+- ❌ Initial synchronization is completely broken
+- ❌ Only workaround is close/reopen (not available on iOS)

+**Phase 1 cannot be marked complete** until the grid synchronizes correctly on initial application launch.
+The issue appears to be related to how Metal, SwiftUI, and RealityKit establish their initial relationship, which is only properly set up when the window is closed and reopened.

+**Current Status: 98% complete, blocked by critical sync initialization issue**